Revised 5-27-2008

 Custom Rewind

 Custom Rewind in Birmingham, Alabama has earned an excellent reputation among CX/GL owners for their high quality work in rewinding stators.
-I've heard nothing but praise for their work.
+I've heard nothing but praise for their work and they have my highest recommendation.
+Recently I had the opportunity to visit their facility and see their work first-hand; a write-up of my visit can be found here.

 Their website appears to be new but they have been in business for quite a while.
 The preferred method of communication with them is by phone at 205-798-7282 or toll free at 800-798-7282.